jjohare/minimoonoir/docs/deployment/gcp-architecture.md

 ## Executive Summary

-This document outlines three architecture options for migrating the Minimoonoir embedding API from Cloudflare Workers to Google Cloud Platform, with emphasis on maximizing free tier usage and minimizing costs for a small private community application.
+This document outlines three architecture options for migrating the Nostr-BBS embedding API from Cloudflare Workers to Google Cloud Platform, with emphasis on maximizing free tier usage and minimizing costs for a small private community application.

 **Recommended**: **Option A - Cloud Run + Cloud Storage** (Self-hosted ONNX)